Chart Color Schemes

 Blue Haven - San Remo has a typical household mix, with a higher-than-average median household size

 Family households account for 76.6% of all households, including 31.1% couples with children, 23.2% couples without children, and 21.0% single parent families.
 Non-family households constitute the remaining 23.4%, with lone person households at 19.6% and group households comprising 3.6%.
-The median household size is 2.8 people, larger than the Greater Sydney average of 2.5.
+The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households